• Skip to primary navigation

 Important Things to Know

-• As for shoes, hiking sandals will be fine.
+• As for shoes, hiking sandals will be fine if you don’t have any mobility issues.
 I wore closed toed hiking shoes.

 • There is a small cafeteria right below the national park parking lot that has bathrooms and sells water, soda, chips, cookies and snacks.
 No other food.